Washington State Subsidy Profile

 19. Who makes the final determination on an adoption assistance agreement?

 Adoption assistance applications are sent to the regional adoption support unit for approval.
-The program manager is responsible for the final eligibility determination and assistance negotiations.
+The program consultant is responsible for the final eligibility determination and assistance negotiations.

 20. How do families request adoption assistance after finalization of an adoption?